pyepye/django-magiclink/README.md

 <p>Already have an account? <a href='{% url 'magiclink:login' %}'>Log in here</a></p>
 ```

-There are several forms made avalible in the context on this page depending on what information you want to collect:
+There are several forms made available in the context on this page depending on what information you want to collect:
 * **SignupFormEmailOnly** - Only includes an `email` field
 * **SignupForm** - Includes `name` and `email` fields
 * **SignupFormWithUsername** - Includes `username` and `email` fields